(for Assistant Professors in the tenure track and for Associate Professors and Professors on a Q contract)

-Mid-probationary reviews must include assessment of teaching, scholarship, and service.
+Mid-probationary reviews must include assessment of teaching, scholarship, and service (including patient care activities where applicable).
 Areas of strength and/or concern should be identified, to serve as guidance in the faculty member’s progress toward tenure.
 A written assessment including all of the areas listed above should be reviewed with the candidate, along with the departmental norms and the College criteria for promotion.
 The formal review will be included in the P&T dossier when the candidate goes up for tenure review.

 As part of the mid-probationary review process, it can be a helpful exercise for the faculty member to develop a preliminary draft of their promotion and tenure packet using the abbreviated form available here:

 This year's mid-probationary reviews are due to the Dean's Office by May 1, 2015.